VezertVezert

 Hub links connect a pillar page to its supporting cluster content and vice versa.
 If you have a main services page that links down to individual service pages, and those pages link back up to the main page, you've created a hub structure that concentrates authority.

 A practical tip: create a linking matrix.
 In a spreadsheet, list your key pages in both rows and columns, then mark which pages should link to which.
-This prevents orphan pages (pages with no internal links pointing to them) and ensures your most important pages receive the most internal link support.
+This prevents orphan pages and ensures your most important pages receive the most internal link support.

-For blog content specifically, make it a rule: every new article should include at least two to three internal links to relevant service pages or related articles.
-And when you publish new content, go back and add links from existing articles that cover related topics.
+For blog content specifically, every new article should include at least two to three links to relevant service pages or related articles.
+When you publish new content, go back and add links from existing articles on related topics.
 This retroactive linking is one of the simplest and most overlooked SEO tactics.

-After reviewing hundreds of websites over the years, the same structural problems come up again and again.
-Here are the seven that cause the most damage:
+After reviewing hundreds of business websites, the same website structure planning problems surface repeatedly.
+Here are the seven that cause the most damage to rankings and conversions:

 1. Burying important pages too deep.
 If your highest-value service page requires four clicks to reach from the homepage, it's practically invisible — both to users and to Google's crawlers.
 Flatten your hierarchy so that revenue-generating pages sit within two clicks.